yard

 Temperature swings across the year are your best ally for succession planting.
 Cool season crops love the shoulder seasons, while heat lovers fill the middle of the year when spring greens would bolt overnight.

-In spring, give bed space to cool lovers such as shelling peas, tender spinach, baby kale, and quick radishes.
-As soil warms and these fade, plan to replace them with warm season workhorses like bush green beans, trellised cucumbers, and compact zucchini plants.
+In spring, give bed space to shelling peas, tender spinach, kale, and quick Radish rows.
+As soil warms and these fade, replace them with warm season workhorses like bush green beans, trellised cucumbers, and compact zucchini plants.

 One common pattern is peas to beans.
-Peas fix nitrogen and then vacate the trellis just as it is time to plant climbing beans, giving your pole beans or runners a head start on supported growth.
+Peas fix nitrogen and then vacate the trellis just as it is time to plant climbing beans, giving your pole beans or runners a head start.

 Fall repeats the spring pattern in reverse.
-As tomato vines and pepper bushes slow in late summer, plug in new successions of cool crops in any open pockets, especially fast growers like arugula, bok choy, and lettuce.
+As tomato vines and pepper bushes slow in late summer, plug in fresh rounds of cool crops anywhere light and moisture still look good.

 Do not schedule cool crops into the peak heat window on paper and hope for clouds.
 Shift them earlier in spring or later in summer so they mature in reliably cooler weeks.